-This north-facing room combines claret-coloured walls with dark wood furniture and floors so that it feels especially cosy on a winter’s day.
+This north-facing room combines claret-colored walls with dark wood furniture and floors so that it feels especially cosy on a winter's day.

-The owner chose a warm blue for the Shaker-style cabinetry, continuing the colour palette with a blind fabric combining blue and acid green.
+The owner chose a warm blue for the Shaker-style cabinetry, continuing the color palette with a blind fabric combining blue and acid green.
 Industrial stools inject a modern touch.